jkatofsky/indigenous-interveners-NLP/README.md

-# Some exploratory data science/NLP stuff about indigenous supreme count interveners for my buddy Johnathon
+# Some exploratory data science/NLP stuff about indigenous supreme court interveners for my buddy Johnathon

 This doc will document the steps I'm taking to get the results.
 Come on the jouney with me :D